Learning in Repeated Multi-Unit Pay-As-Bid Auctions: Learning to Bid in a Repeated Setting

-In both the definitions of continuous and discretized regret, we henceforth implicitly assume that $b_m\le v_m$ for any $m\in [M]$; that is, we have the bid vector $\bm{b}$ is subject to individual rationality and overbidding is not allowed.
-Observe that the benchmark in defining $\textsc{Regret}_\mathcal{B}$ is weaker than that in $\textsc{Regret}$.
-Nevertheless, they are not too far from each other as we discuss in the following sections.
-We wish to derive a learning algorithm that achieves an upper bound on $\textsc{Regret}$ that is polynomial in $\Nitem$ and sub-linear in $\Nround$.
-To do so, we consider the discretized setting, and bound $\textsc{Regret}_\mathcal{B}$; an upper bound on $\textsc{Regret}$ will be obtained by accounting for the discretization errors.
+In light of this, let us confine ourselves to a discretization of $[0, 1]$, denoted by $\mathcal{B} = (B_1,\ldots,B_{|\mathcal{B}|})$, where $0 = B_1 < \ldots < B_{|\mathcal{B}|} = 1$.
+In such instances, we define an analogous version of regret: } In both definitions of continuous and discretized regret, we henceforth implicitly assume that $b_m\le v_m$ for any $m\in [M]$; that is, we have the bid vector $\bm{b}$ is subject to individual rationality and overbidding is not allowed. {We wish to derive a learning algorithm that achieves a continuous regret (i.e., $\textsc{Regret}$) that is polynomial in $\Nitem$ and sub-linear in $\Nround$.
+To do so, as stated above, we consider the discretized setting, and bound $\textsc{Regret}_\mathcal{B}$; an upper bound on the continuous regret will be obtained by accounting for the discretization errors, which we show in Section~\ref{sec: path kernels regret} is of order $O(\frac{MT}{|\mathcal{B}|})$.}

-We consider two feedback structures: (i) full information and (ii) bandit.
-In the full information setting, the agent's allocation and the values of $\bm{b}^\nround_-$ are revealed after the end of each round, whereas in the bandit setting, only the agent's allocation is revealed.